burnedpopcorn/Sugary-Spire-UNHAM-Decompilation/README.md

 - zyledev, for his Playtest 3.2 Decompilation, which I have used as a base

 (Note that none of these people have ANY association with this decompilation, and don't even know I made it)

+> [!IMPORTANT]
+> I'm not gonna organize it within GameMaker
+> Cry about it
+> Literally just use GMS2 Search, its not hard

+> even my fucking laptop built with an Intel Atom can handle it, so you can too